tudelft3d/website/opendata/noise3d/index.md

 ---
 layout: page
-title: Automatically generated 3D input data for noise studies (downloads)
+title: Automatically generated 3D input data for noise studies - downloads available
 permalink: /opendata/noise3d/
 ---

 In a collaboration of Rijkswaterstaat, RIVM, Kadaster and the 3D geoinformation research group, TU Delft, we are investigating how 3D data on noise sources and the environment, as required in legally prescribed noise studies, can be automatically generated for the whole of the Netherlands from existing data such as the Key Register Addresses and Buildings (BAG), the Basic Register for Large-Scale Topography (BGT) and the airborne LiDAR point cloud covering the whole of The Netherlands (AHN).

-This is an ongoing project and here we offer the outcome of its milestones.
+This is an ongoing project (started in 2017) and here we offer the outcome of its milestones.
 A more detailed project description can be found [here]({{ "/projects/noise3d/" | prepend: site.baseurl  }})

 -----

 # Version 0.2

+In 2017, we started investigating the possibilities to automatically reconstruct 3D input data for noise simulation (i.e. buildings, terrain height, land use objects w.r.t. noise absorption and reflections, noise barriers, bridges).
-In the span of 2018–Q1 2019 we finialized the second milestone of the project.
-In this we further improved the 3D reconstruction of buildings by adding more detail and geometric accuracy, improved the terrain model by optimising the amount of terrain features and complexity, and improved the classification of objects according to their sound reflectance property.
+In the span of 2018–Q1 2019 we further developed these ideas and prototypes and specifcially improved the 3D reconstruction of buildings by adding more detail and geometric accuracy, improved the terrain model by optimising the amount of terrain features and complexity, and improved the classification of land use objects according to their sound reflectance property.
+Parallel to this we studied how to generate the required data about bridges and noise barriers.

 Throughout the project we kept ourselves to the requirements and limitations of the currently available noise simluation software on the market.